ejfox/roadtrip/_posts/2017-01-20-washingtondc.markdown

 I was surprised to see the discussion that emerged organically as Trump supporters coming through the checkpoint for the parade route passed the plaza the protest was in.

 As I [wrote in my photo blog](http://ejfox.com/photos/trump-inauguration/):
 > I immediately noticed these two men who had wandered in the middle and were having loud discussions with crowds of protesters.
-I watched for a few minutes my worry turned to joy.
+I watched for a few minutes and my worry turned to joy.
 Their disagreement was loud and passionate- but rarely disrespectful.
-I’ve watched people argue on Twitter and Facebook over these exact issues for over a year now.
 These strangers were able to have a more coherent and respectful discussion face-to-face.

-“That’s what America’s about!”
+> “That’s what America’s about!”
 I thought.

 It makes me optimistic for my trip.
 I want to travel the country and have these sorts of discussions.
 When talking to friends and family about my trip some had expressed worry or dismay that I would be arguing with strangers and potentially be in danger.
 I think that as long as you're respectful, dialogue, however vehement, is part of being American.